imixs/imixs-signature/README.md

 The implementation to sign a PDF document is based on the open source library [PDFBox](https://github.com/apache/pdfbox) and the crypto API [Bouncycastle](http://bouncycastle.org/).
 General examples how to sign a PDF document with PDFBox including visible signatures can be found [here](https://github.com/apache/pdfbox/tree/trunk/examples/src/main/java/org/apache/pdfbox/examples/signature).
 An introduction how signing PDF files works can also be found [here](https://jvmfy.com/2018/11/17/how-to-digitally-sign-pdf-files/).

-### Maven Dependencies
+### The Imixs-Signature API

-The *Imixs-Signature-API* provides a Rest Client ot connect the Imixs-Workflow engine with the Imixs-Signature-Service.
+The *Imixs-Signature-API* provides a Rest Client to connect the Imixs-Workflow engine with the Imixs-Signature-Service.
 The API can be added to the Imixs-Workflow engine with the following maven dependencies:

 		<!-- Imixs Signature Feature -->